NewbulaCo/cobblemon_showdown/README.md

 # Cobblemon Showdown

-A Forge mod for Minecraft 1.20.1 that adds competitive battling features to Cobblemon.
+A Forge mod for Minecraft 1.20.1 that adds competitive battling and QoL features to Cobblemon.

 ## Features